facetorched/TeloAddon/README.md

 * immersive engineering coke oven creates TFC+ pitch which can be distilled into creosote
 * Chainsaw tool for breaking wood and fending off foes!
 * Compound bow which is a more powerful modern bow
+* Wood Axle Bearing can input power into the Immersive Engineering Kinetic Dynamo
+* Adds a new block called a Windmill Bearing that allows the IE windmill to power mechanisms